 Two fundamental approaches exist: sell-to-cover and net exercise.
 Both remove cash requirements but differ in mechanics: sell-to-cover sells shares to generate cash for costs, while net exercise withholds shares equivalent to costs without generating cash.

-💡 Key Insight: Cashless exercise democratizes equity compensation by allowing employees to realize option value regardless of available cash reserves.
+Key Insight: Cashless exercise democratizes equity compensation by allowing employees to realize option value regardless of available cash reserves.

 Common scenarios:

-• Employee termination with 90-day exercise deadline
+• Employee termination with a 90-day exercise deadline

-• Significant spread between strike price and fair market value
+• Significant spread between strike price and fair market value (a 409A valuation sets that strike floor)

 • Large grants exceeding employee liquid assets